 Definition and Explanation

-The opposite of payable in accounting and finance generally falls into two categories:
+The antonym of payable in accounting and finance can be broadly categorized into two:

-- Receivable (more technically known as “Accounts Receivable”): Money owed to a company or individual by customers or clients for goods or services delivered.
+Receivable (more technically referred to as “Accounts Receivable”): Money owed to a company or a person from customers or clients in exchange for delivered goods or services.

 In simple terms: